lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ### ForeachRDDApp.scala

-Spark Streaming processes socket data and save the wordcount result into MysQL.
+Spark Streaming processes socket data and save the wordcount result into MySQL.

 **Note:** Remember to add MySql Maven dependency in pom.xml file.